 If you want to request a meeting with your prospect or potential business partner, email is the most effective means.
 It’s trackable, gives more freedom to think it all over, and offers you to prepare your invitation compellingly.
 I hope the hacks and email samples I’ve provided in this post will help you create your own irresistible meeting request emails.

-And if you need a platform that will automate your email communication, care about personalization, and send timely follow-ups for you, Snov.io is without a doubt a number one choice.
-Combine Snov.io’s email marketing capacity with its CRM power, and you’ll get everything you need for successful outreach.
+And if you need a platform that will streamline your email communication and LinkedIn outreach, care about personalization, and send timely follow-ups for you, Snov.io is without a doubt a number one choice.
+Combine Snov.io cold email features with its CRM power, and you’ll get everything you need for successful outreach.